ncschroeder/Number-Theory-Playground/README.md

 For 11, we do an alternating sum of the digits of $n$ from left to right.
 We start with 0, add the 1<sup>st</sup> digit, subtract the 2<sup>nd</sup> digit, add the 3<sup>rd</sup> digit, and so on for all the digits.
 If this sum is divisible by 11, then $n$ is divisible by 11.
+These alternating sums might involve negative integers or 0, so that makes them some of the few calculations done by the Number Theory Playground that involve numbers other than natural numbers.

 ###### Example